ibbles/LearningCMake/README.md

 The `NAMESPACE` part is a prefix that is added to all targets in the export group when they are imported into another project.
 The purpose is to avoid name conflicts.
-The `DESTINATION` is the directory that the Config.cmake files should be installed to.
+The `DESTINATION` is the directory that the `my_Config.cmake` files should be installed to.
 We can use `GNUInstallDirs` here as well by setting `DESTINATION` to `${CMAKE_INSTALL_LIBDIR}/cmake/my_math`.

 Files and directories are installed with